Marcell Ozuna Player Props: Braves vs. Reds

-After going 0-for-1 in his last game, Marcell Ozuna and the Atlanta Braves face the Cincinnati Reds (who will hand the ball to Luis Cessa) at 7:20 PM ET on Tuesday.
+On Wednesday, Marcell Ozuna (on the back of going 1-for-4) and the Atlanta Braves face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Reds.
+In his previous game he had a one-hit showing (1-for-4) against the Reds.

 Marcell Ozuna Game Info & Props vs. the Reds